-The downtown park is packed with things to do: two play areas for two different age groups of different sides of the park, tennis and basketball courts, public restrooms, and most prominently the large field in the middle, big enough for dozens of small picnics and barbeques and badminton matches to be happening at the same time.
+The downtown park is packed with things to do: two play areas for two different age groups on different sides of the park, tennis and basketball courts, and public restrooms.
+Most prominently, there’s the large field in the middle, big enough for dozens of small picnics and barbeques and badminton matches to be happening at the same time.

 The seawall-long cycling/walking path divides the field from the water, while the trees surrounding the sports courts provide some cover and give a little bit of breathing room from the condos.

-There are two pieces of art next to the water, a large fountain to the west side, and a number of places for people to enter or exit the park if they’re not arriving via the seawall.
+There are a few pieces of art next to the water, a large fountain to the west side, and a number of places for people to enter or exit the park if they’re not arriving via the seawall.

 Add in the fact it’s the first park in the city named for an Asian Canadian — Lam immigrated from Hong Kong and went on to become lieutenant-governor — and it’s a park that reflects Vancouver in all its modernity, a park befitting of being called the best in the Downtown core.

 Of course, those condos surrounding the park have tripled in value since it opened in the 1990s.
 But that’s another story about Vancouver’s modernity.

 #2 in Kensingon-Cedar Cottage